 ICT for development

-Each week, David Souter comments on an important issue for APC members and others concerned about the Information Society.
-This week’s blog looks at the impact of ICTs and the Internet on economic, social and cultural rights.
+Each week David Souter comments on an important issue for APC members and others concerned about the Information Society.
+This week’s blog post looks at the challenge of measuring the impact of ICT4D.